-Then there are the man-made seasons, which come in varieties including religious (Christmas), sports (football, baseball) and onerous (taxes, potholes).
+Then there are the man-made seasons, which come in varieties including religious (Christmastime), sports (football, baseball) and onerous (tax season).

 And just as any season, natural or man-made, tends to have its time-honored rituals and conversational paths, so, too, does Town Meeting season.

 The season won’t have gone very far when people begin to calculate, and comment on, how few people actually are making decisions in a construct that offers a nearly pure model of democracy.

 The percentage of registered voters, let alone residents, who turn out for and participate in open Town Meeting traditionally tends to be tiny.
 Earlier this month in Mashpee, 2.6 percent of the town’s registered voters turned out for the Annual and Special Town Meetings.

 The percentage turnout for town elections tends to be better, but not overwhelmingly so.
 The town election last week drew 12.5 percent of Mashpee’s registered voters.